-The categorization of water stress-levels resulting from Steps 1 and 2 (WRI Aqueduct water-risk mapping and further prioritization by data overlays) have allowed the business to segment our global facility locations in order of priority, creating the foundation for our business to explore context-based water targets, based on the requirements of each local context.
-Additionally, the local assessments in Steps 3 and 4, following from the water-risk mapping, provide an indication of where and what kinds of projects the business should invest in locally, in order to help regenerate watersheds and replenish the water that we use in our operations.
-For example, much of India faces high to extremely high water stress, according to WRI, and TCCC has 9 owned bottling facilities in the country located in such areas.
+Much of India faces high to extremely high water stress, according to WRI, and TCCC has 10 owned bottling facilities in the country located in such areas.
 Taking these outcomes and identifying the specific, local needs for protecting source water and managing vulnerabilities, the local team has identified a multitude of ongoing initiatives and projects.
 As one example, capturing seasonal monsoon rains, for example through the construction of check dams and rainwater harvesting structures, is critical in rural area to address flooding and quality impacts of stormwater.
-Since 2009, The Coca-Cola India Foundation has created more than 13 billion liters of water replenishment potential through 150 community water conservation projects, impacting over 600,000 lives across 500+ villages in remote and water-stressed areas across India.
+Since 2009, The Coca-Cola India Foundation has created more than 13 billion liters of water replenishment potential through 150 community water conservation projects, impacting over 800,000 lives across 600+ villages in remote and water-stressed areas across India.

 In our value chain, we assess the implications of water risk to our key commodities and raw materials first using WRI Aqueduct.
 We make a global assessment of the sourcing regions of our agricultural commodities that we purchase, and the water stress levels of those geographies in order to map and prioritize our efforts.
 In addition, we apply several criteria such as spend, strategic importance, and sustainability risk to prioritize the ingredients we track.
-We are currently tracking 13 global priority ingredients representing about 80% of our total annual agricultural ingredient purchases.
+We are currently tracking 12 global priority ingredients representing about 80% of our total annual agricultural ingredient purchases.

-As our method of engagement, we require all agricultural suppliers to adhere to our Sustainable Agriculture Guiding Principles (SAGPs), which set out compliance requirements for all suppliers, including requirements on water management, and minimizing water quality impacts from wastewater discharges and erosion, and nutrient/agrochemical runoff.
+As our method of engagement, we require all agricultural suppliers to adhere to our Sustainable Agriculture Guiding Principles (SAGP), which set out compliance requirements for all suppliers, including requirements on water management, and minimizing water quality impacts from wastewater discharges and erosion, and nutrient/agrochemical runoff.
 Suppliers demonstrate SAGP compliance primarily by receiving certification from sustainable ingredient sourcing certification schemes with whom we work together or support.
 These sustainable agriculture standards and assurance schemes all include extensive water management requirements.
 The Farm Sustainability Assessment of the Sustainable Agriculture Initiative Platform, the Bonsucro sustainable sugarcane standard and Rainforest Alliance certifications are some of the leading standards we support.
 Suppliers are audited on their compliance with these principles on a yearly basis.
-Of our 13 global priority ingredients, in 2019, 54% of these ingredient volumes were SAGP-compliant (up from 8% in 2013, the beginning of the program).
+Of our 12 global priority ingredients, in 2020, 56% of these ingredient volumes were SAGP-compliant (up from 8% in 2013, the beginning of the program).